manwar/python-guide/unit-testing.md

     1) assert_has_calls - Assert the mock was called with the list of calls
     2) called           - A boolean value indicating if the mock was ever called
-    3) call_count       - An integer value reoresenting the number of times the mock object was called
+    3) call_count       - An integer value representing the number of times the mock object was called
     4) call_args        - The arguments the mock was last called with
     5) call_args_list   - A list containing the arguments that were used for each call to the mock